With consistently high return on investment (ROI) email simply can’t be ignored.

-- After A/B testing upsells email messaging, there are different winners among each customer segment.
+- After A/B testing upsell email messaging, there are different winners among each customer segment.
 With this information in hand, the sales team can tailor their focus and approach for different customer types.

-- Customers that showed a higher interest in a particular feature in an email have higher retention rates.
-Noting this connection, the product team puts more attention on the critical element during the in-app product tour.
+- Customers that showed a higher interest in a particular product feature within emails had higher retention rates.
+Noting this connection, the product team puts more attention on this product feature during the in-app product tour.

-By sticking with these four tips of email marketing campaign success you can boost engagement and ROI through every email to your customers.
-These tips may seem to be simple and straight-forward at first, but have a compounding impact for the rest of your digital marketing campaign.
+By sticking to these four tips of email marketing campaign success you can boost engagement and ROI with every email you send.
+These tips may seem to be simple and straight-forward at first, but proper implementation will have a compounding impact for the rest of your digital marketing campaigns.